 1. Don't stuff the bird.

 Skip cooking the stuffing in the bird.
-Not only can it pose food safety issues if not cooked properly, but stuffing cooked inside the turkey slows down cooking considerably, as it blocks the flow of heat.
+Not only can it pose food safety issues if not cooked properly, but stuffing cooked inside the turkey also slows down cooking time considerably, as it blocks the flow of heat.
 If you're going for a faster cook time, it's best to cook the stuffing separately.

 2. Cook just the parts, rather than the whole bird.